russelldias98/russelldias98/README.md

 # Hello, I'm Russ! 👋

-## Welcome to my GitHub Profile!

-### 🌐 About Me
-I'm a Full Stack Engineer passionate about building efficient and scalable web applications.
-I specialize in using React, JavaScript, TypeScript, and Go to create seamless user experiences on the web.

 ### 🔨 Technologies I Work With
 - **Frontend:** React, JavaScript, TypeScript, NextJS
 - **Backend:** Go, NodeJS, Serverless, SQL